ameencaslam/Filter/README.md

     pip install -r requirements.txt
     ```

-3. Create the required directories and populate them with images:
+3. Create the required directories and populate them with images (For your custom datasets or files):
     ```plaintext
     project/
     ├── data/